Huawei-Edinburgh-Programming-Languages/idlize/doc/ACE_INTEGRATION.md

 The generator source code is NOT in the ace_engine workspace.
 The generator tool can be run from the workspace.
 The generator tool allows to regenerate the interface when needed.

-The first demonstratory components are checked into workspace and working from DevEco with Arkoala enabled SDK.
+The first demonstratory modifiers are checked into `ace_engine` workspace and working with Arkoala enabled SDK.
 Allowing to establish a process of updating components one by one to work through generated interface.

 Code produced by the generator will be integrated to ACE engine according to the following scheme.